ramonvermeulen/dbt-toolkit/README.md

 I highly appreciate any feedback and contributions as I am developing and improving dbt-toolkit.
 Feel free to report bugs, issues, or suggest features through the GitHub repository.

+## Troubleshooting
+Experiencing issues after upgrading the plugin?
+Try to delete your `.idea/dbtToolkitSettings.xml` file.
+If you're still experiencing problems, feel free to open a ticket!

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].